Sony A7R III versus Sony A9

 The Sony Alpha A7R III and the Sony Alpha A9 are two digital cameras that were announced, respectively, in October 2017 and April 2017.
 Both the A7R III and the A9 are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
 The A7R III has a resolution of 42.2 megapixel, whereas the A9 provides 24 MP.

-The physical size and weight of the Sony A7R III and the Sony A9 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7R III – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Sony A7R III and the Sony A9.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R III – represents the basis or 100 percent across all the size and weight measures).

 In this particular case, the Sony A7R III and the Sony A9 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A9 is slightly heavier (4 percent) than the A7R III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.